 Welcome back to the Roughing It In Style blog!
-Whether you’ve bought reclaimed barnwood furniture from us and you want to know how to clean it or you’re simply researching rustic barnwood before purchasing, we’re glad you’re here.
-In today’s blog we’re going to discuss the best cleaning practices for your reclaimed wood so you can be sure you have the look you want for years to come.
+Whether you’ve bought reclaimed barnwood furniture from us and want to know how to clean it, or you’re simply researching rustic barnwood as material before purchasing, we’re glad you’re here.
+In today’s blog post we’re going to discuss the best care and cleaning practices for your reclaimed wood so you can be sure it will last for years to come.

 We have more information about what reclaimed wood is, but we’ll discuss it a little here.
 One of our favorite things about barnwood furniture is its sustainability.
 It’s not wood that came directly from a forest, so you’re helping the planet.
-It’s also known for its strength and the beautiful character and rustic feel it gives to a space.
-We believe there’s a certain enviable atmosphere you can only accomplish by using reclaimed wood — but you need to make sure you’re taking care of it and maintaining its beauty.
-Your barnwood dining room table or your reclaimed barnwood shelves may just be a family heirloom one day if you give them the right amount of attention and love.
+It’s also known for the beautiful character and rustic feel it gives to a space.
+We believe that there’s a certain enviable atmosphere you can only accomplish by using reclaimed wood — but you need to make sure you’re taking care of it and maintaining its beauty.
+Your barnwood dining room table or your reclaimed barnwood coffee table may just be a family heirloom one day if you give them just a little bit of attention and love.

 Check The Finish

 Whether it’s your shelves, table, or reclaimed barnwood kitchen cabinets, you’ll want to know that the wood is properly finished.
 Ensuring it has been treated will help protect the piece and make cleaning easier.

 Also be aware of what is or isn’t necessary because of the finish.
 For example, shellac varnishes do not protect very well against spills, so watermarks would need to be wiped up immediately and coasters would be a must if your furniture has this finish.